-However, I gained an advantage the day my good friend Mika of Milliemirepoix gave me a tip off about Little Penang, a new player in town.
-Being fiercely competitive I snuck out one lunch hoping to get in before my other Mee Goreng connoisseur.
-From that first tasting, I knew I had found a winner - with its deliciously chewy noodles, plump prawns, fried shallots and peanuts giving it some crunch; it was not only far superior, it was unlike any other Mee Goreng I had tried in Wellington.
+However, I gained an advantage the day my good friend Mika of Milliemirepoix gave me a tip-off about Little Penang, a new player in town.
+Being fiercely competitive, I snuck out one lunch hoping to get in before my other Mee Goreng connoisseurs.
+From that first tasting, I knew I had found a winner - with its deliciously chewy noodles, plump prawns, fried shallots and peanuts giving it some crunch, it was not only far superior - it was unlike any other Mee Goreng I had tried in Wellington.
 So it was with a smug little strut that I walked back to work to break the news.

-Needless to say I went back (as did my workmates after I triumphantly started spreading the news) and over time got to know the husband and wife team who run Little Penang.
-Keith and Tee are friendly, talented and passionate about their food and a big reason why I started this blog in the first place.
+Needless to say I went back (as did my workmates, after I triumphantly started spreading the news) and over time got to know the husband and wife team who run Little Penang.
+Keith and Tee are friendly, talented and passionate about their food and a big reason for me starting this blog in the first place.
 They are going out of their way to bring truly authentic Malaysian Cuisine to Wellingtonians and have amazing stories to tell...

 I sat down with Tee and Keith over a cup of their deliciously sweet Teh Tarik, nervous about my first interview, but excited about starting the Eat and Greet journey.

 Keith: I was working at the Malaysian stock exchange in 2008 and I was headhunted by NZX.
 They seemed serious and flew me over, business class, to check out Wellington and show me the commercial market, which at that stage was very undeveloped.
 I worked there for a few years but after a while I became bored.
 New Zealand, compared to the Asian market, was very dull!

 What made you want to open Little Penang?